 The Collective Commons is a library of place-based knowledge: local information co-created with communities, easily accessible to all their residents.
 We find out what you want to know and research the details of local and national policies relating to your area.
 Bringing local knowledge together with public data, the Collective Commons creates new resources of neighbourhood knowledge.

 • When you read a planning application, do you understand the technical detail?
 Can you find the relevant information?
 Do you know how ‘reserved matters’ can effect the look and feel of housing development?
 Is the consultation process clear to you?
-Do you feel you have a voice?

 • When you see traffic works, do you want to know how long the road will be closed, or what they’re doing and why?